chubbymaggie/DDFF2/README.md

 I.e., SHA256 hash is also calculated for all directories.

 File hashes are then stored (serialized) into ddff.db file (Python's pickle library is used).
+This is a text file, you can see there filenames, SHA256 hashes, modify time for each file and which hash (full/partial) is stored.
 Preserve it, so DDFF will not need to reread a file again.
 However, if you reorganize your file structure significantly, you can kill it.